rclone/rclone/MANUAL.md

 [known](https://github.com/OneDrive/onedrive-api-docs/issues/935#issuecomment-441741631)
 issue that Sharepoint (not OneDrive or OneDrive for Business) silently modifies uploaded files, mainly Office files (.docx, .xlsx, etc.), causing file size and hash checks to fail.
+There are also other situations that will cause OneDrive to report inconsistent file sizes.
 To use rclone with such affected files on Sharepoint, you may disable these checks with the following command line arguments:

 ```
 --ignore-checksum --ignore-size
 ```

+Alternatively, if you have write access to the OneDrive files, it may be possible to fix this problem for certain files, by attempting the steps below.
+Open the web interface for [OneDrive](https://onedrive.live.com) and find the affected files (which will be in the error messages/log for rclone).
+Simply click on each of these files, causing OneDrive to open them on the web.
+This will cause each file to be converted in place to a format that is functionally equivalent but which will no longer trigger the size discrepancy.
+Once all problematic files are converted you will no longer need the ignore options above.

 #### Replacing/deleting existing files on Sharepoint gets "item not found" ####